Sudo98/hello-world/README.md

 Hi mans!

-I know you were on trouble,i can help you.now you can call me this number 997-12345.
+I know you were on trouble,i can help you.Now you can call me this number 997-12345.